What is the course about?

 What level is the course and do I need any particular skills?

-You need some knowledge of music theory and confidence in using the basic functions of Sibelius (creating scores, inputting notation, assigning instrument sounds, familiarity with the main toolkit, keypad layouts, text types).
+You need some knowledge of music theory and confidence in using the basic functions of Sibelius (creating scores, inputting notation, adding instruments, familiarity with the keypad layouts and text types).
 You may have completed one of our introductory Sibelius courses, or learned the basics elsewhere.

 How will I be taught, and will there be any work outside the class?